aman431/Tic-Tac-Toe/README.md

 If you want to play a game  Link is given<br />
 https://aman431.github.io/Tic-Tac-Toe/<br />
-open a link in mobile in Desktop Mode
+if you are opening a link in mobile please open in Desktop Mode.